-Casey Bogues produced the best performance of her life and delivered the greatest throw ever by a New Jersey athlete in the women's javelin when she unloaded a massive bomb to advance to the finals at the U.S. Olympic Trials on Friday night at Hayward Field in Eugene, Oregon.
+Casey Bogues produced the best performance of her life and delivered the greatest throw ever by a New Jersey athlete with the current women's javelin when she unloaded a massive bomb to advance to the finals at the U.S. Olympic Trials on Friday night at Hayward Field in Eugene, Oregon.

 Bogues, a red shirt junior at Dayton University and a 2019 graduate of NJ's Middletown North High, launched an epic toss of 188-4 on her first and only attempt in the opening round to easily advance to the final, scheduled for Sunday at 7:10 p.m.
 The lefty-throwing Bogues finished with the fourth best throw of the competition and was the top collegian.
 The top 12 throwers advanced the final.